eranshulmaggu/Google_Capstone_Project/README.md

 ## Step 1: Getting Information of The Task
 ## Business Task
-To identify how do annual members and casual rider s use Cyclistic differently.
+To identify how do annual members and casual rider's use Cyclistic differently.

 ## Stakeholders
 Primary: Lily Monero, Director of Marketing